matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 XAI is meant to be *accurate* in its ability to generalize on new data, in this case, new malware or unseen programs.
 We should be able to assign a degree of *fidelity* depending on how the model justifies its prediction.
 Predictions and explanations for predictions should be *consistent*.
 We should be able to derive *degree of importance*, meaning we should be able to learn how much weight a model assigns to a certain feature.

+These aspects of XAI are proposed by IEEE to improve trust and hand the regulatory power over AI back to humans.
 ## Transparent vs. Opaque Machine Learning Models